|

 than just video services; it can provide access to on-demand gaming,

-data services, digital music and home security.
+data services, digital music, home security and more.
 (Interactive Television

-Networks has launched Pulse, which it claims is the first IPTV music
+Networks launched Pulse, which it claimed was the first IPTV music

 clients simultaneously (multicasting).